-“If you qualify for naturalization, you should apply.
-Additionally, once your a U.S. Citizen, you cannot be detained or deported by ICE.”— Brian D. Lerner, Immigration Lawyer
+“If you qualify for naturalization, you should apply.— Brian D. Lerner, Immigration Lawyer

 Naturalization is the process by which U.S. citizenship is granted to a lawful permanent resident after meeting the requirements established by Congress in the Immigration and Nationality Act.

 It may be done automatically by a statute, i.e., Without any effort on the part of the individual, Or it may involve an application or a motion and approval by legal authorities.

 Foreign nationals who wish to become citizens of the United States may do so through the naturalization process.
 Additionally, Citizenship confers many advantages — the right to vote, Protection from the government, Access to certain jobs and benefits, And the option to hold public office.

 Moreover, All naturalization applicants must meet a number of filing requirements.

 An applicant for naturalization must be at least eighteen years old.
 Moreover, Elderly applicants who are also longtime permanent residents may qualify to waive the English language and civics test requirements.

 An applicant must be a legal permanent resident in the U.S. The applicant must have an I-551 (Alien Registration Card) to proceed.

 Just before applying, A naturalization applicant must have been physically present in the U.S. For at least 30 months out of the previous five years.
 However, If the applicant was absent for more than six months but less than one year, The applicant may still be eligible if he or she can show that the absence was not an abandonment of resident status.

 A naturalization applicant must show good moral character during the five-year period prior to application